-What Is a Cath Lab Nursing Specialty?
+What Is a Cath Lab Nurse?
 The Ultimate Guide

 According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
 In 2020, 697,000 people in the US died from heart disease, constituting one in five deaths.
 In this context, it is no surprise that over 1 million cardiac catheterization procedures are performed annually in the US to diagnose and treat patients with coronary heart disease and other related disorders.